alisnic/alisnic.github.com/_posts/2013-03-11-vim-run-hotkey.markdown

 layout: post
 title: Vim hotkey to run current file depending on the filetype
 category: posts
+description: You're in vim, you want to run the file.
+F5 should just know how.
 ---

 So, here's the thing, you're editing a file and you need to run it.
 And, since